Healthy Rentals programme

 Why tenants should apply

-Healthier homes = healthier residents.
-Children miss fewer days at school due to respiratory illnesses
+Gain knowledge on how to create a healthier home, where children miss fewer days at school due to respiratory illnesses

 Apply for a free home assessment

 The Healthy Rentals programme offers an impartial home assessment service looking at a wide range of factors affecting the health and safety of homes.
 The Council endorsed assessors are not from Greenstar and are independent of any commercial interests, providing a neutral, unbiased and confidential assessment of the condition of the property.
 All rental properties are eligible for a free healthy rentals home assessment and tenant advise regardless of whether the tenant meets the criteria for accessing subsidies.